Rudolfisky/Cultural-Differences-and-Ethics/Cultural-Differences-and-Ethics.md

 The problem with the Chinese joke is that it is funny in that culture because they understand the language which adds to its meaning.

+#### Gender Egalitarianism
+Another good example would be **Gender Egalitarianism**.
+Gender Egalitarianism describes a society attitude towards different genders, in order to demonstrate, i will use 2 very different society's and (compare Gender Egalitarianism)[https://cultureplusconsulting.com/2015/06/23/nine-cultural-value-differences-you-need-to-know/] from both cultures.

+For a **Low** Gender Egalitarianism example, i'll use **Saudi Arabia**. in Saudi Arabia, there are very different gender roles.
+> assertive, tough, competitive, and focused on material success.
+Women are modest, tender, and concerned with quality of life.

+For a **High** Gender Egalitarianism example, i'll use **Switzerland**.
+Switzerland is a country in which females and males hold very similar roles. as such

+When you compare the both you'll see that switzerland has a lot more women in places of power and a higher percentage of women participating in the labour force when compared to Saudi Arabia.

 ### What is your culture? <a name="culture.5"></a>
 My cultural cluster based on geography, as [this site](https://cultureplusconsulting.com/2015/03/24/mapping-cultural-distance-cultural-clusters/) states, is Germanic Europe.
 I am also however, very active in my online community with people from all over the globe (North America mainly).